Luchixiang/EMDiffuse/README.md

 ####  Training vEMDiffuse-a

+For vEMDiffuse-a, the training data can be anisotropic.
+The vEMa_pre.py firstly slices your volume along the lateral (Y axis) to construct the training data.
+The model learns the lateral information and applys it to improve axial resolution.
  ```
  python vEMa_pre.py --path ./Vem_data
  python run.py -c config/vEMDiffuse-a.json -b 16 -gpu 0,1,2,3 --port 20022 --path ./Vem_data/transposed -z 5